julianko13/DeepFaceLab_Mac_M1/README.md

 This project provides scripts inspired by
     [DeepFaceLab_MacOS]https://github.com/chychkan/DeepFaceLab_MacOS.git [DeepFaceLab_Linux](https://github.com/lbfs/DeepFaceLab_Linux) to setup and run [DeepFaceLab](https://github.com/iperov/DeepFaceLab) on MacOS.

-You'll need `brew`, `git`, `ffmpeg` available to be able to execute these scripts.
+You'll need `brew`, `git`, `ffmpeg`,`conda` available to be able to execute these scripts.
 The scripts will create a virtual env sandbox and will install all necessary dependencies there, so your main installation of `python3` will be left intact.

 ## NOTE: Apple M1 chip